juancarlucci/energy-grid/README.md

 \*ws: WebSocket server

+\*chart.js & react-chartjs-2: Chart visualization

+\*See package.json for full list.

 ### Status

-As of March 26, 2025, this is a functional demo with mock data.
-Future enhancements could include real grid data integration or multi-node subscriptions.
+As of March 31, 2025, this is a polished demo with mock data, fully functional with connected chart lines, real-time updates, and preserved history on refresh.
+Future steps could include real data feeds or enhanced controls.

 ### License

 MIT License - see LICENSE for details.
-TODO (Add a LICENSE file to the repo with MIT terms if applicable.)
+(TODO: Add LICENSE file if applicable.)